-Palm trees grown in the landscape appear carefree, but they are susceptible to many diseases, insects and nutritional problems.
+Palm trees grown in the landscape appear carefree, but they are susceptible to many diseases, insects, and nutritional problems.
 Avoid many of these problems by following the recommended cultural practices that help keep plants healthy and vigorous.
 More information on how to grow outdoor palms successfully is provided in HGIC 1019, Palms & Cycads.

 Leaf Spots: Palms are commonly affected by many leaf-spotting fungi.
-Leaf spots can be circular to elongated, brown and possibly oily in appearance.
+Leaf spots can be circular to elongated, brown, and possibly oily in appearance.
 It is difficult to differentiate among the leaf-spotting fungi by visual symptoms alone.

 Prevention & Treatment: Don’t allow irrigation to wet palm foliage.
 In most cases, leaf spots will not kill the tree, and fungicides are usually not necessary.
-If damage is becoming severe, fungicidal sprays containing copper can be used (see Table 1 for specific products).
+If the damage becomes severe, fungicidal sprays containing copper can be used (see Table 1 for specific products).
 If palm fruits are used for food purposes, copper fungicides are the only approved fungicides.
 Apply all fungicides at rates and spray intervals according to directions on the label.

 False Smut: False smut or Graphiola leaf spot is caused by Graphiola species.
 This disease is most common in areas of high humidity.
 Only palms in the Arecaceae family are affected.
-In South Carolina this includes sabal palmetto (Sabal palmetto), jelly or pindo palm (Butia capitata), Chinese fan palm (Chamaerops humilis), and Washington palm (Washingtonia robusta).
+In South Carolina, this includes sabal palmetto (Sabal palmetto), jelly or pindo palm (Butia capitata), Chinese fan palm (Chamaerops humilis), and Washington palm (Washingtonia robusta).